Optimization as a Dynamical System: Generative Schedules from Latent ODEs: Discussion

-The second panel of \autoref{fig:eos} shows the time evolution of the sharpness of the loss, revealing a noticeable reduction after $t\approx 40$, indicating increasing model generalization at same the time when the learning rate is decreased and the validation accuracy makes the most important late-time gains.
+The third panel of \autoref{fig:eos} shows the time evolution of the sharpness of the loss, revealing a noticeable reduction after $t\approx 40$, indicating increasing model generalization at the same time as when the learning rate is decreased and the validation accuracy makes the most important late-time gains.
 While earlier works (\citealt{jastrzkebski2017three}, \citeyear{jastrzkebski2018relation, jastrzebski2020break}) have demonstrated that large learning rates lead SGD into areas of the loss function with lower sharpness, the picture that now emerges for network training is more nuanced.
 Because loss landscapes for neural networks exhibit multi-scale properties \citep{ma2022}, it is favorable to traverse the loss landscape with a sufficiently high learning rate to find the largest, flattest basin nearby.
-Not just is the interior of such a basin less rough, the number of wide and well-connected minima it contains scales with a power-law of its size \citep{ly2025Nature}.
+Not only is the interior of such a basin less rough, the number of wide and well-connected minima it contains scales with a power-law of its size \citep{ly2025Nature}.
 But traversing the loss landscape at that speed leads to highly non-monotonic losses, for which only a long-term average is guaranteed to decrease \citep{arora2022understanding}.
 To ensure good final performance for a finite-length optimization, learning rates must decline to reduce the stochastic component of the loss.
-The LODE scheduler recognizes these different phases and predicts when and how the transition from exploration to convergence phase needs to occur.
+The LODE scheduler recognizes these different phases and predicts when and how the transition from the exploration to convergence phase needs to occur.
 We surmise that an optimizer with our schedules is better able to find and settle in large basins, which explains the significantly reduced sharpness in \autoref{tab:eigvals}.
-This ability appears to become more important in higher dimensions, where the basins occupy a smaller fraction of the volume, as shown from the largest improvements in \autoref{fig:kde} being attained for the largest model, the transformer.
+This ability appears to become more important in higher dimensions, where the basins occupy a smaller fraction of the volume, as shown by the largest improvements in \autoref{fig:kde} being attained for the largest model, the transformer.